WSA Legislative Agenda 2019 Victories

 Students from the Washington Student Association's (WSA) member campuses create a legislative agenda that is meant to increase access to public four-year universities in Washington State and improve the quality of on-campus services that are essential to the academic success of our students.
-This year the WSA is prioritizing funding for the State Need Grant, increased mental health services, student loan refinancing options and more.
-Individual campus contacts can be found in our "Board of Directors" tab.
+The following is list of legislative victories from the 2019 legislative session.

 Fully Funded State Need Grant, Now Known as the Washington College Grant - House Bill 2158 (Hansen)

 After years of advocacy, Washington's largest need-based financial aid, WA College Grant, is now on track to be fully funded and expanded to more students and their families.
 Full tuition support and fees would be available for students from families of four earning about $50,000 a year or less, with partial scholarships for students from households making up to the state’s median income, which is about $92,000 a year for a family of four!

 Under the SB 5166, postsecondary institutions are required to accommodate students in rescheduling tests and making up absences due to religious observances.
 Schools also must post the accommodation policy on their websites and reference it in the syllabus.
 Students requiring an accommodation must notify the faculty member in writing within two weeks of the beginning of the class.